Pritishkumar24/Pritishkumar24/README.md

-Hi, Pritish Kumar here, I work as a MERN stack developer and I am passionate about ReactJS/javaScript.
+Hi, I am Pritish Kumar, I work as a MERN stack developer and I am passionate about ReactJS/JavaScript.
-I have worked on a few personal projects and have proven experience in the e-commerce and retail industry.
+I have worked on a few personal projects and have proven experience in the e-commerce/retail and banking domains.

 ### 💻 Tech Stack
 ![HTML Badge](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)